CiscoDevNet/code-exchange-repo-template/README.md

-# Sample Code Template
+# Cisco DevNet Code Template
-Template that may be used to create a new repo for sample code
+This repository is a template to be used when creating a new repository containing sample code, a sample application, or some other software related to Cisco technologies and to be made avaiable for use to the Cisco DevNet community.